|

 These projects represent some of our proudest achievements:

-The first volume of our Numeracy Lesson Starters CD-ROMs, developed with two of the UK’s leading experts on the use of software in the classroom, David Benjamin and Justin Dodd, and translated into seven languages, has proved to be our most successful product to date.
+The first volume of our Numeracy Lesson Starters CD-ROMs, developed with David Benjamin and Justin Dodd, the UK’s leading experts on the use of software in the classroom, and translated into seven languages, has proved to be our most successful product to date.
 The second and third volumes of Numeracy Lesson Starters are now available.

-Virtual Image has been commissioned to develop the software version of Playbreak’s new mathematical board game What’s the Point?, winner of The Good Toy Award 2007.
+Virtual Image was commissioned to develop the software version of Playbreak’s mathematical board game What’s the Point?, winner of The Good Toy Award 2007.
 The resulting interactive educational CD-ROM is now available.

 The Virtual Image software version of Nubble!, the only board game to receive a Millennium Product Award, is universally acclaimed and has become the most popular maths software game in UK schools.